TheChanRProject/MLNS_BCI_Project/README.md

 ### Part 1: Binary Classification for Unattended versus Attended

-Merged DevAttentionX data and Merged DevAttentionY data available on the Google Drive.
+Merged and Labeled DevAttentionX data and Merged DevAttentionY data available on the Google Drive.

+Please Note: Make sure to drop the first column from the dataframe when reading the csv files otherwise you will get an error when you instantiate your classifier in scikit-learn.

 Please look at src/ml_experiments/logistic-regression/rishov-logistic-regression.py for the end to end template that is required for all the models.